Frequently Asked Questions

 Q: What will the survey ask me about?

-A: The MATCH will capture information on participants’ health, access to healthcare, lifestyle, and other information that will help the WV DHHR align programs and services to those needs.
-While respondents are encouraged to answer all questions in the survey, your participation is voluntary, you do not have to answer any question you do not want to.
+A: MATCH will capture information on participants’ health, access to healthcare, lifestyle, and other information that will help the WV DHHR align programs and services to those needs.
+While respondents are encouraged to answer all questions in the survey, your participation is voluntary, and you do not have to answer any question you do not want to.
 Your answers to questions will remain confidential and will not be connected to you or your household.
-Taking, or not taking the survey will not change any state benefits you may be eligible to receive now or in the future.
+Taking or not taking the survey will not change any state benefits you may be eligible to receive now or in the future.

 Q: How long will the survey take?